How to increase your analytics team’s productivity by sharing and reusing data sets

 Data Sharing & Reuse In Practice

 There are long-standing academic initiatives to share data and these initiatives can be adopted by private enterprises.
 A 2008 publication entitled “Towards a Data Sharing Culture” recognized the importance of sharing research and data within the academic community.
 The authors created an excellent data sharing framework that analytics managers and business practitioners can use to promote sharing and reuse in their enterprise.
-Managers can adapt best practices through an optimal mix of leadership tactics and infrastructure development.
+Managers can adopt best practices through an optimal mix of leadership tactics and infrastructure development.

 Incentivize Through Leadership

 Management can encourage their direct reports to monitor the purposes for which their data are reused.
-When analysts monitor their data contributions, in not only instills a sense of ownership and motivation, it allows the entire team to quantify the value of their data contributions.
+When analysts monitor their data contributions, it not only instills a sense of ownership and motivation, it allows the entire team to quantify the value of their data contributions.